wschenk/willschenk.com/content/articles/2015/setting-up-devise-with-twitter-and-facebook-and-other-omniauth-schemes-without-email-addresses.md

 title: Setting up Devise with Twitter and Facebook and other Omniauth schemes without email addresses
 subtitle: Connect connect connect
-tags: howto, rails, oauth, happy_seed, ruby
+tags:
+  - howto
+  - rails
+  - oauth
+  - happy_seed
+  - ruby
+historical: true
 date: 2015-01-16
+aliases:
+  - "/setting-up-devise-with-twitter-and-facebook-and-other-omniauth-schemes-without-email-addresses/"
 ---
 Adding social login to your sites really makes it easier to get users onboard.
 Devise is great to help get an authentication system up and running, but there are a few tricky things to get right.
 The first challenge is that you don't always get the user's email address when the first connect.
 The second challenge is that we want to request the minimum permissions first so that the user is more likely to sign up, and gradually ask more as the time arises.